• Free Tours

 OUR TIP: Buy the book online or at your local specialised bookstore before coming to Barcelona so your kids can start getting familiar with the world of Gaudí.
 When they finally get to see the real sites, it will be even more special.

 A great compliment to any family visit to Barcelona is our specially designed walking tour for families with children.
-You can join Lisa, Jessi, Tati, Ali or myself on a wonderful experience to discover the old town.
-Every Saturday at 10 am and, also, on Wednesdays during July and August.
+You can join Lisa, Jessi, Tati, Julie or myself on a wonderful experience to discover the old town.
+Every Saturday at 10 am and also on Wednesdays during July and August.
 Also, don’t forget to check our complete post of ideas for your visit to Barcelona with Kids.

 (This post might include affiliated links.
-If you make a purchase by following an affiliated link, we might make a small commission to help to maintain this site.
-At no point, this will incur any extra costs to you.
+If you make a purchase by following an affiliated link, we might make a small commission to help maintain this site.
+At no point will this incur any extra costs to you.
 Thank you)

 Main photograph by Evan Bench